icalledmyselfmoon/stemCNV_check_Read_the_docs/source/setup_project.rst

 The default config file (config.yaml) defines all settings for the analysis and inherits from the inbuilt default.

-*Adjust the config file*

-adjust the config file so that all entries marked as ``“#REQUIRED”`` are filled in.
+*Adjust the config file* so that all entries marked as ``“#REQUIRED”`` are filled in.

 **Define  files specific to the used array platform and genome build:**